mleonhard/applin-rs/Readme.md

 Then in 2013, another group released a web framework also called "UIKit".
 Because the two libraries have the same name, search results contain info for both libraries. iOS developers searching for info must waste time reading pages about the web framework.
 This is a serious usability problem.
-I plan to use U.S. trademark law to prevent similar difficulties for Applin users.
+I plan to use trademark law to prevent similar difficulties for Applin users.

 I intend to grant authorization to use the "Applin" name to high-quality compatible libraries and tools.
+For example, if you wish to write applin-go or applin-rails, please contact me.

 # Changelog
 - v0.1.0 - First published version